Impicciche/digicash/README.md

 # digicash
 Digicash Plugin  for Wordpress

+import the digicash acf from the acf-digicash.json file

+copy the woocommerce folder in your theme folder

 set MERCHAND_ID with the MERCHAND_ID received from digicash

 QR_URL 		      is the url for the qr code generator